 Under this law, you can still seek damages even if the court finds you partially responsible for the accident.
 However, this only applies if your level of fault remains below a certain threshold.
 If you still qualify for compensation, the judge will take your percentage of fault into consideration when determining the amount of damages to award you.

 If a negligent driver caused your motorcycle accident and you suffered injuries, you deserve compensation.
-While you recover, allow a motorcycle injury lawyer from Underwood Law office to review the circumstances of your accident.
+While you recover, allow a motorcycle injury lawyer from Underwood Law Office to review the circumstances of your accident and help you seek fair compensation.

 We may be able to help you build your case against the negligent driver, negotiate a settlement with the driver’s insurance, and initiate a personal injury lawsuit if necessary.
-Learn more about the legal services we offer and set up your free consultation today by calling (972) 535-6377.
+Learn more about the legal services we offer and get your free consultation by calling us today.